Mindfulness and Wellbeing Holidays. Does travel make us more mindful?

 There is no one single way to travel, that is more mindful or better for wellbeing than another.
-Travelling is a very individual experience.
+Traveling is a very individual experience.
 What is pure bliss for one is a nightmare for another.
 It is not really the type of holiday we take that is mindful, rather it is the attitude we take to it.

-A chance to explore self concept
+A chance to explore self-concept

 Without the usual social and individual identity reference points a person may have more room to see themselves in a new light.
 Once liberated from the usual labels of being a person/ mother/sister/accountant they may or may not stand a heightened chance of recognising who they really are at a level that transcends social and personal labels.
 They can recognise themselves as awareness, as all things.
 They recognise their own beingness.

-In my experience you don't need to get lost or travel far away for this to happen.
+In my experience, you don't need to get lost or travel far away for this to happen.
 For example, it can happen sponteniously without cause, it can happen when we move to a different area or school, and it can happen when we have a lifestyle shift, for example, getting a divorce or changing jobs.

-This liberation in self identity is not always synonymous with an improved sense of wellbeing.
+This liberation in self-identity is not always synonymous with an improved sense of wellbeing.
 I wouldn't say that holidays or far flung holidays are synonymous with wellbeing as each person interprets travel differently.